Tyson-Zwicker/engine/NottheManual.md

 *So that's the Tattler, sometimes useful,entirely optional.*

-## Time for Sprites ##
+## Sprite ##

-Sprites are important.
-Without them you mostly just looking a lot nothing.
-They are very simple, they're just a bunch of colored lines-  You and turn them, scale them, and move them around the screen.
-But that's it.
+Sprite are very simple vector graphics: they're just a bunch of colored lines, that can be different colors.
+You and turn them, scale them, and move them around the screen.

     <script>
         // this is where you use the tools to make your program